 Originally from the Philadelphia area, I left my home state to attend college at the University of North Carolina at Chapel Hill (Go Heels!).
-After school, I spent two years in Washington, DC advocating for bipartisan federal health policy to enhance healthcare quality and affordability.
-Seeking more direct experience with health service delivery, I moved to rural western Kenya to lead program strategy and evaluation with a community health and development nonprofit.
-After a year in Kenya, I moved back to Washington, DC to join the supply chain practice at a boutique public health consulting company.
-During my nearly three years with the company, the main project I worked on was a public-private partnership expanding access to female contraceptives in low- and middle-income countries.
-This experience underlined the value of being able to work cross-functionally and the need for more leaders who can bridge the disciplines of business and health.
-Given Ross' focus on social impact and action-based learning, I decided to pursue my dual MBA/MPH in Epidemiology degrees here at the University of Michigan.
-Ask me about the Pinkert Scholarship program, the dual degree experience, maintaining a long-distance relationship during grad school, and any of the listed clubs and organizations I'm involved with!
+After school, I spent two years in Washington, DC advocating for bipartisan federal health policy to improve healthcare access and quality.
+Seeking more direct experience with health service delivery, I moved to rural western Kenya to lead program strategy and evaluation as a Princeton in Africa fellow with a community health and development nonprofit.
+Upon the culmination of my year-long fellowship, I moved back to Washington, DC to join the global supply chain practice at a boutique public health consulting company.
+The primary project I was staffed on during my nearly three years with the company was a public-private partnership focused on increasing access to female contraceptives in low- and middle-income countries.
+This experience underlined the value of cross-functional collaboration and, specifically, the need for more leaders who can bridge the disciplines of business and health.
+Given Ross' emphasis on social impact and action-based learning, I decided to pursue my dual MBA and MPH in Epidemiology degrees at the University of Michigan.
+Ask me about health studies and recruiting, the Pinkert Scholarship, the dual degree experience, and any of the listed clubs and organizations I'm involved with!